 - A person who has a Special Guardianship Order

-- A party who has a Care Order
+- A party that has a Care Order

 - A person who has adopted a child

-If you do not have PR for the child then you require the permission of any party with PR or you will need to make a court application.
+If you do not have parental responsibility for the child then you require the permission of any party with PR or you will need to make a court application.
 You are, however, permitted under the law to do all that is reasonable to safeguard or promote the child’s welfare.